bmccurry/bmccurry/README.md

 bmccurry
 ========
-This repository is my main project dump.
+This repository is my random files dump.